 You do not give any detail regarding this lump you have found, whether it is painful on touch and movement, how long since you had the caesarean section, or whether it is just in one area or around the whole caesarean section scar so my answer is going to be very general.

-There are a number of possibilities as to what could be the cause of the lump that you have found including:
+There are several possibilities as to what could be the cause of the lump that you have found including:

-This is where a collection of blood occurs in the tissues around the Caesarean Section wound following surgery.
+This is where a collection of blood occurs in the tissues around the caesarean section wound following surgery.
 It often appears as a lump and then gradually the skin becomes discoloured like a bruise.
-This will take approximately 2 weeks to resolve and you may find that old blood will ooze from gaps in the healing wound.as it resolves.
+This can take up to two 2 weeks to resolve and you may find that old blood will ooze from gaps in the healing wound as it resolves.

-Due to having had a Caesarean Section your abdominal wall muscles may be weaker and it is possible that some tissue is bulging through a weakened area in your pelvic area.
+Due to having had a cesarean section your abdominal wall muscles may be weaker and it is possible that some tissue is bulging through a weakened area in your pelvic area.
 If a hernia is present you may find that the area is particularly tender and painful on movement, coughing and when lifting.

 This is rare but it can occur as a result of the endometrium lining shedding and instead of being released normally during menstruation, cells detach and leak back into the pelvic cavity and attach themselves to scars and other abdominal organs.
 As the endometrium grows each month and thickens lumps can form.
 Tenderness particularly at the time of menstruation may be noticed.

-We would suggest that you seek an appointment with your GP to review this lump as soon as is convenient in order to exclude the presence of a hernia or endometriosis.
+We would suggest that you seek an appointment with your GP to review this lump as soon as is convenient in order to determine the cause of the lump and whether any treatment is required.

 Answered by the Health at Hand team.